devsnd/cherrymusic/README.md

 CherryMusic
 ===========

-cherrymusic is a standalone music server based on CherryPy and jPlayer.
+CherryMusic is a music streaming server based on CherryPy and jPlayer.
-It is intended to be an alternative to edna.

-Current Features:
+It plays the music inside your PC, smartphone, tablet, toaster or whatever device has a HTML5 compliant browser installed

+current features:

-  - browse and stream your music inside the browser (locally or remote)
+  - stream your music inside the browser (locally or remote)
-  - search your music
+  - browse and search your music
-  - completely AJAX based (no page reloads on click, super fast)
+  - completely AJAX based (no page reloads on click, therefore fast)
   - create and share playlists
   - multiple user authentication
   - HTTPS support

-Upcoming features:

-  - searching ID3 tags
+  - automatic album cover art fetching
+  - see CHANGES for all the features

+You can find more information on the [CherryMusic website](http://www.fomori.org/cherrymusic).

 Getting Started
 ---------------